espressomd/espresso/doc/sphinx/electrostatics.rst

     leads to the following rule of thumb for the parameter choices:

-    -  The lattice should be of the size of your particle size (i.e. the Lennard Jones epsilon).
+    -  The lattice should be of the size of your particle size (i.e. the Lennard-Jones epsilon).
 That means:
        :math:`\text{mesh} \approx \text{box_l} / \text{lj_sigma}`

-    -  The integration timestep should be in a range where no particle moves more than one lattice box (i.e. Lennard Jones sigma) per timestep.
+    -  The integration timestep should be in a range where no particle moves more than one lattice box (i.e. Lennard-Jones sigma) per timestep.

     -  The speed of light should satisfy the stability criterion :math:`c\ll a/dt`, where :math:`a` is the lattice spacing and